 School Counseling, AC

-Our advanced certificate in school counseling focuses on training school counselors to assist students in grades K-12 in academic, career and personal/social development.
-Our program is open to current University at Buffalo graduate students only.
+Our advanced certificate in school counseling focuses on training school counselors to assist students in grades K–12 in academic, career and social/emotional development.
+Our program is only open to individuals who currently hold a master’s degree and initial certification in school counseling.

 On this page: